 254.085 Secretary of State's statement of offices, candidates and measures.
-(1) The Secretary of State, not later than the 61st day before the date of a primary or general election, shall file with each county clerk a statement of the state and congressional district offices to be filled or for which candidates are to be nominated in the county at the election, information concerning all candidates for the offices, and the state measures to be voted on.
+(1) The Secretary of State, not later than the 61st day before the date of a primary or general election, shall file with each county clerk a statement of the federal and state offices to be filled or for which candidates are to be nominated in the county at the election, information concerning all candidates for the offices, and the state measures to be voted on.